 Once upon a time Oregon was predominantly served by the Southern Pacific, whose operations in the state became famous for its level of difficulty due to the rugged topography.
 Today, many Oregon train rides like the Mount Hood Railroad look to preserve this history through the fabulous scenery the state's secondary lines once provided.
 You can also catch an excursion near the coast with the Oregon Coast Scenic Railroad, which operates near Tillamook.
 They also use historic steam locomotives to power their trains, as does the Sumpter Valley Railroad located across the state in Sumpter.
 And finally, you have the chance to even ride historic trolley cars owned and operated by the Oregon Electric Railway Museum near Portland.
-Also, if you are interested in Oregon train rides that pertain to specific events, such as "The Polar Express," Halloween, Thomas the Tank Engine excursions, or fall foliage events please click on the corresponding image found in the left hand-column of this page, below the navigation buttons.
+Also, if you are interested in Oregon train rides that pertain to specific events, such as "The Polar Express," Halloween, Thomas the Tank Engine excursions, or fall foliage events please visit the main tourist trains section of this website.

 Canby Depot Museum